-It is possible to develop an allergy to an animal or pet at any time, even if the pet has been owned for a considerable length of time or where a pet does not live in your home.
+It is possible to develop an allergy to an animal or pet at any time, even where that animal has previously been a pet, or where a pet does not live in your home.
 Workplace exposure can occur for occupations such as vets, farmers, and laboratory scientists.

 Pet allergens can also be found in schools and public places where they have been transferred on clothing and shoes from pet owners.
-Exposure to cat allergen in schools can exacerbate symptoms in asthmatic children with cat allergy.
+Exposure to cat allergen in schools can exacerbate symptoms in asthmatic children with info@allergyuk.org people who also have allerzic asthma or hayfever fet allerzy is caused by the protein in a pet's saliva, urine or dander (shed skin particles)